joelbyrnes/cucumber-jvm-groovy-ide/README.md

 This pom.xml also contains a number of other examples and optional code.
 I move cucumber execution to the verify phase so I can run a sanity check in the test phase.

-There are options in RunCukesTest to output a HTML file, and JUnit XML and JSON files in a different location, which are useful in Jenkins.
+There are options in RunCukesTest to create a HTML report, and JUnit XML and JSON output, which can be used in Jenkins like any JUnit results.

 ===